Sachin Sen

-Sachin Sen was an Indian politician.
-He was a member of the Legislative Assembly from Ballygunge constituency (1977–1992), where he was Chief Government Whip (1989-1991) of the Government of West Bengal.
+Sachin Sen (1 June 1917 – 18 March 1992) was an Indian politician belonging to the Communist Party of India (Marxist).
+He was a member of the West Bengal Legislative Assembly from Ballygunge constituency (1977–1992), and served as Chief Government Whip from 1989 to 1991.

 Early life and education

 Sachin Sen was born on 1 June 1917 in Galla, Sylhet District, Bangladesh.
 He attended school at Maulavi Bazar Govt.High School in Sylhet, which is now in Bangladesh.
 He graduated from the Murari Chand College under the University of Calcutta.
 He was a first division football player.

 He joined the Communist Party of India before India's independence and sided with the CPI(M) after the split.
 He was also a member of All India Students' Federation.

 Political career

 He was a very promising member of CPIM.
 He worked tirelessly at the grassroots level in refugee settlements in Calutta.
 He was also elected to the Calcutta Municipal Corporation.

 He unsuccessfully contested from the Rashbehari Avenue Assembly constituency in the 1971 West Bengal Legislative Assembly election and 1972 West Bengal Legislative Assembly election, but lost both times.

 He was a member of the CPI(M) Kolkata District Committee and District Secretariat.
 He was elected to a member of CPI(M) West Bengal State Committee in 1980s.

 He was elected from Ballygunge Assembly Constituency, part of South Kolkata Lok Sabha constituency.
 He was nominated to contest from Ballygunge in 1977 and won the support and confidence of the people.
 He was re-elected in 1982, 1987, 1991.

 Sen also served as the Government Chief Whip in West Bengal Legislative Assembly between 1989 and 1991.

 He was a senior leader of All India Chemical and Pharmaceutical Employees Federation, too.
 He was also a member of the general council of Centre of Indian Trade Unions.

 He has also contributed a lot in pharma industry's field workers movement.